 At this point, you can focus on the calibration of the navigation instruments and updating the cartographic maps.
 A good tip in these cases is to use the provided manuals to obtain the latest version of your navigation program.

-At this point, we can focus on the items to bring on board.
-The safety equipment required by law cannot be missing.
-Self-inflating life jackets, inflatable devices, and signal flares should be placed in a location you can reach even in an emergency.
-The same goes for the liferaft, for which it is worth testing the time it would take to launch it into the sea.
-If you place it too deep, you might spend precious minutes freeing it, reducing your chances of survival in an emergency.
+At this point we can focus on the items to bring on board.
+The safety equipment required by law must not be missing.
+Self-inflating life jackets, inflatable devices and distress signals, to be stored in a location that you must be able to reach even in an emergency.
+The same applies to the life raft (it is worth noting from this perspective the regulatory update made in 2014), for which it is worthwhile to test the time it would take to launch it into the sea.
+If you store it too deep, you could waste precious minutes freeing it, reducing your chances of survival in an emergency.

-Finally, the most personal phase of cruise preparation: leisure items.
+Finally, the most personal phase of cruise preparation: items for leisure.
 Depending on the tastes of the owner and guests, many options can be chosen.
 The great classics are books and cards, timeless items that always have their place during weeks of navigation.
-Much depends on how much company you expect from your guests, as well as knowing their tastes.
-At this point, everything is ready to cast off and start your vacation, without the fear of having forgotten something important.
+Much depends on how much company you expect to have from your guests, as well as knowledge of their tastes.
+At this point everything is ready to cast off and begin your vacation, without the fear of having forgotten something important.
+For example: have you reserved berths in the tourist ports where you intend to stop?